ARBUCHELI/EXERCISE-IGPU-AND-THE-DEVCLOUD/README.md

     .
 Calculate the time it takes to run inference 1000 times with a batch of 1.
     .
 Calculate the time it takes to run inference 100 times with a batch of 10.
 2. Write a shell script to submit a job to Intel's DevCloud.
-3. Submit two jobs using 'qsub' on an edge node.
+3. Submit two jobs using ´qsub´ on an edge node.

 One job using CPU as the device with an UP Squared Grove IoT Dev kit.
 One job using GPU as the device with an UP Squared Grove IoT Dev kit.